ibm-cloud-docs/openpages/admin-provisioning.md

    You might need to refresh the page to update it.
 Your instance is ready when the **Status** column shows **Active**. {: .tip}
 10. Click the name of your {{site.data.keyword.openpages_short}} instance.
 The overview page for the {{site.data.keyword.openpages_short}} instance is displayed.

+After provisioning, you can configure monthly snapshot retention policies (1, 3, 7, or 10 years) for your instance to meet compliance and auditing requirements.
+This feature is available only for {{site.data.keyword.openpages_short}} on AWS Marketplace.
+For more information, see [Configuring snapshot retention for {{site.data.keyword.openpages_short}}](/docs/openpages?topic=openpages-snapshot-retention).
+{: note}